 Diseases or infections affecting the mouth, jaws, or related structures are referred to as oral pathology.
 Oral pathologies can range from a simple canker sore to a much more serious disease, such as oral cancer.
-Dr. Nedbalski and Dr. Lerner of Boulder Oral Surgery are experienced in the identification and treatment of oral pathologies and can form a treatment plan to get your oral health back on track.
+Dr. Nedbalski, Dr. Chai, and Dr. Luter are specially trained in the identification and treatment of oral pathologies and can form a treatment plan to get your oral health back on track.

 The mucosa is the lining of the mouth that, when healthy, is smooth and coral pink in color.
 Any changes to the mucosa should be addressed with a dental health professional, like an experienced oral surgeon, as soon as possible.
 Pathological processes that are caught early are often treated easier.